heziq/168-Final-Report/README.md

 We built this project base on code we have from hw4, things added:
 - A new integrator called `PhotonMapping`, which is in `PhotonMapping.cpp`.
 - An external lirary of kd-tree, from from [KDtree library](https://github.com/cdalitz/kdtree-cpp).(This part is in `kdtree.cpp` and `kdtree.hpp`)
 - `buildTree.cpp` and  `buildTree.h` is where we build our kdtree with photon mapping.
+- `Photon.h` is the class for photon.

 1. Create Photon map, record it in a balanced kdtree
 2. Do pathtracing with global photon map